5 Differences Between Fulfillment by Amazon and Seller Fulfilled Prime

 First, it’s worth mentioning that becoming eligible for Amazon’s Seller Fulfilled Prime program comes with its own set of strict requirements.
-And once a seller enters this first-party relationship, it doesn’t mean an end to all complexities.
-There will still be inventory to update, purchase orders to manage, shipment notifications to watch and invoices to maintain.
+There will still be inventory to update, shipment notifications to watch and invoices to maintain.

 Second, sellers that benefit most from SFP tend to leverage their inventory across multiple channels instead of selling solely on Amazon.
 In fact, many sellers won’t necessarily see big savings — and may even see their fulfillment costs increase slightly.
 But being able to sell more at higher volumes across multiple channels can make up for any costs incurred through SFP.

 We know it’s not easy to determine which program is best for your business, and ChannelAdvisor is here to help!
 Drop us a line with any questions you have, or if you want to learn more about our solutions for first-party order support, fulfillment integrations and more.